-Modules % of Diploma How it is Assessed Unit Title Year 13 Pearson BTEC Level 3, National certificate in Construction & the Built Environment Exam - Externally Assessed Coursework - Internally assessed and externally verified Construction Principles Construction Design Year 14 Pearson BTEC Level 3, National Extended Certificate in Construction & the Built Environment Exam - Externally Assessed Coursework - Internally assessed and externally verified Construction Technology Health & Safety in Construction
+Modules % of Extended Certificate How it is Assessed Unit Title Year 13 33.33% Externally Assessed Examination Construction Principles Year 13 (50% of Pearson BTEC Level 3 National Extended Certificate) Coursework - Internally assessed and externally verified Construction Technology Year 14 33.33% Externally Assessed Examination Construction Design Year 14 (50% of Pearson BTEC Level 3 National Extended Certificate) Coursework - Internally assessed and externally verified Health & Safety in Construction

-- Further study such as BTEC Higher Nationals in Construction. - Construction related employment. - Architecture, Quantity Surveying, Civil Engineering or Building Services Engineering degree courses.
+- Further study such as BTEC Higher Nationals in Construction. - Construction- related employment. - Architecture, Quantity Surveying, Civil Engineering or Building Services Engineering degree courses.

-It would be essential to have Mathematics and English at Grade C GCSE.
+It is essential to have Mathematics and English at Grade C GCSE.

 The Extended Certificate is equivalent to one A Level.

-It is designed for learners who are interested in learning about the construction sector alongside other fields of study, with a view to progressing to a wide range of higher education courses, not necessarily in construction-related subjects.
+It is designed for learners who are interested in learning about the construction sector, alongside other fields of study, with a view to progressing to a wide range of higher education courses, not necessarily in construction-related subjects.